Flayms/Markdown2Pdf/README.md

   <br>
 </p>

 .NET library for converting Markdown to PDF.
-Uses [Markdig](https://github.com/xoofx/markdig) for converting markdown to html and then [Puppeteer Sharp](https://github.com/hardkoded/puppeteer-sharp) to convert that output to PDF.
+Uses [Markdig](https://github.com/xoofx/markdig) for converting markdown to HTML and then [Puppeteer Sharp](https://github.com/hardkoded/puppeteer-sharp) to convert that output to PDF.

 For a cross-platform cli-application using this package checkout [Markdown2Pdf.Console](https://github.com/Flayms/Markdown2Pdf.Console).